jolson615/tech-exchange-2021/u1-html-git/intro-to-html.md

 Name that while everyone likely has different experience levels in HTML, that there's always more to learn, and then direct them to the [NYT Science Website](https://www.nytimes.com/section/science).
 Demonstrate how to open the inspector in Chrome, and then show the sheer volume of code that has been used to create this site.

-Then, show students how to identify an **element** in the inspector (either by color code, or by the fact that it immediate follows a `<` symbol) and challenge students to a scavenger hunt - find at least 8 different elements in under 2 minutes.
+Then, show students how to identify an **element** in the inspector (either by color code, or by the fact that it immediately follows a `<` symbol) and challenge students to a scavenger hunt - find at least 8 different elements in under 2 minutes.

 Have students share their answers aloud or in chat, and then emphasize that almost no one would know how to code all of the elements from scratch.
 Anytime you're learning something new, you'll spend a lot of time consulting **documentation**, and one of the best places to go for HTML documentation is [w3schools](https://www.w3schools.com/tags/default.asp).